wp-plugins/easy-custom-auto-excerpt/readme.txt

 * username: coba
 * password: 123456

-*if you have any questions,comment,customization request or suggestion please contact us via our [Tonjoo Forum](https://forum.tonjoostudio.com/thread-category/easy-custom-auto-excerpt/)
+*if you have any questions,comment,customization request or suggestion please contact us via our <a href="https://forum.tonjoostudio.com/thread-category/easy-custom-auto-excerpt/" alt="Tonjoo Forum" rel="friend">Tonjoo Forum</a>

-Find more detail on our official plugin page : [Easy Custom Auto Excerpt ](https://tonjoostudio.com/addons/easy-custom-auto-excerpt-premium/?utm_source=wp_org&utm_medium=link&utm_campaign=ecae "visit plugin site")
+Find more detail on our official plugin page : <a href="https://tonjoostudio.com/addons/easy-custom-auto-excerpt-premium/?utm_source=wp_org&utm_medium=link&utm_campaign=ecae" alt="visit plugin site" rel="friend">Easy Custom Auto Excerpt</a>

-or you can find our best plugins at [Tonjoo Studio](https://tonjoostudio.com/ "Tonjoo")
+Or you can find our best plugins at <a href="https://tonjoostudio.com/" alt="Tonjoo Studio" rel="friend">Tonjoo Studio</a>

 We can also modify your WordPress plugins according to your needs.
-Visit us : [Tonjoo WordPress Developer](https://tonjoo.com/)
+Visit us : <a href="https://tonjoo.com/" alt="Tonjoo WordPress Developer" rel="friend">Tonjoo WordPress Developer</a>

 **Usage Instruction**